zeroluck/docs/sources/index.md

 Instructions for installation can be found [here](./admin-guide/installation/)

+## Where can I find license information for the components of the Gluu Server?

+Licenses for the various components of the Gluu Server can be found [here](./admin-guide/introduction/licenses.md)

 ## Can I contribute to the Gluu Server?

 Yes, please!
 Only with community involvement can the Gluu Server become the best free open source access management tool.
 You can fork the code on [GitHub](http://github.com/gluufederation) and push us changes.
 Your input is greatly appreciated!